rhaker/spince/README.md

 A premium version with an enhanced algorithm is under development.
 New features and pull requests are appreciated.
 There are also plans to build Spince for other platforms (Firefox, Safari, mobile).

 The tool currently works for English, Spanish, German, French, and Italian.
-More languagues can be requested or implemented via pull requests.
+More languages can be requested or implemented via pull requests.